AI Assisted analysis is here. Discover the latest updates! Check Now

 Good pricing allows you to boost your e-commerce EBITDA by +1.5% at least.
 However, we have seen cases of 5-10% top-line improvement.

 So why do so few people try to do anything with their prices?
 Fear, my friend.
-Managers feel they might over-tweak them, impacting conversion, or customers will leave for the competition.
+Managers feel they might over-tweak them, impacting conversion rate, or customers will leave for the competition.
 That's true, but only if done in the wrong way.
 Bad things won't happen if you analyze suitable datasets properly.
 In this article, we are not focusing on the pricing strategies but only on the things that are required to even think of it correctly.
 Here are the datasets you need to have to play with more sophisticated pricing strategies:

 Why are transactional datasets critical?